Powerful storms could brew destructive tornadoes and hail in parts of the Midwest | KRDO

 Gusty winds accompanying the storms are contributing to a widespread elevated risk of fire across the Southwest through Wednesday morning.

-Red flag warnings stretch from New Mexico and west Texas to parts of Colorado and Nebraska, and are also in place in northeast Montana.
+Red flag warnings stretch from New Mexico and west Texas to parts of Colorado.
+They are also in place in northeast Montana.

 Strong winds, combined with low humidity and brittle brush, could fuel the rapid spread of any fires that may ignite in the warning area, the National Weather Service said.
 People should take care to avoid activities that may spark fires.